stripe-archive/identity-verification/README.md

 **Demo**

-See a [hosted version](https://1l78m.sse.codesandbox.io/) of the sample app or [fork a copy](https://codesandbox.io/s/identity-verification-sample-v3-1l78m) on codesandbox.io.
+See a [hosted version](https://identity.stripedemos.com/) of the sample app.

 ![demo app recording](./screenshots/demo_app.gif)